Authors

 Two years after her injunction against Leslie Sachs, Cornwell filed a lawsuit against her former financial management team, Anchin, Block & Anchin.

-In 2009, she accused them of negligence, mismanaging her finances, and breaching their fiduciary duty.
+In 2009, she accused them of negligence, mismanagement of her finances, and breach of fiduciary duty.
 Cornwell alleged that the firm had misused her account for over four years, resulting in her losing tens of millions of dollars.
 She claimed that, amongst other things, they had made investments without her knowledge, spent her money on personal gifts, and failed to provide financial statements.

-The case was finally resolved in February 2013, the jury found that Anchin, Block & Anchin had been negligent and in breach of its fiduciary duty, and therefore, Cornwell was awarded $50.9 million in compensation.
+The case was finally resolved in February 2013.
+The jury found that Anchin, Block & Anchin had been negligent and in breach of its fiduciary duty, and therefore awarded Cornwell $50.9 million in compensation.

 Real Estate